goblinfactory/konsole/backlog.md

    to blink at that windows current position.
 Readtext should set cursor to readtext position.

 ## Busy next
+- mini highspeed writer, to be used exclusively for small inline windows, when on windows, this is important because it will work with mac as well and open up a lot of possibilities.
 - 1 line open ListView inline, with OpenListView(); same as OpenBox();
 - if OS !=windows, then all the Splits,Left, Right, Columns and rows should all exclude the bottom row to prevent auto scrolling. (& if not using highspeed writer.)
   - argh, this will cascade down to all child windows, so need some thought.